Methods: Wide subjects and new grounds

 The technical progress and an economic production of micro electronic devices do not confine electron microscopy to university or research institution anymore.
 Today such equipment can be found in laboratories of industry, medicine and material science.

-At LAOP investigation of palynology, heavy mineral analysis, paleobotany and micro chemistry are supported by the Zeiss EVO MA 10 with Oxford X-max 50 EDX.
+At LAOP investigation of palynology, heavy mineral analysis, paleobotany and micro chemistry are supported by the Zeiss EVO MA 10 with Oxford X-max 50 EDS.

 Applications of ScanningElectronMicroscopy